PGA Tour Qualifying Tournament: History

 At the PGA of America's annual meeting in 1963 Earl Stewart, a club professional from Dallas, first brought up the idea of having a qualifying school.
-Two years later at the inaugural q-school he explained to the press on the purpose of the event.
+Two years later at the inaugural q-school he explained to the press the purpose of the event.
 "It is designed to take the burden of making a judgement on a proposed player's talent away from the local level," he said.
 "Formerly the various sections were responsible for screening and qualifying a man for the tour, but all they do now is screen and recommend for the new qualifying tournament."

 In several early years (1968–69, 1975–81), two separate tournaments were played, one in the spring and one in the fall.
 The format of the tournament has changed several times, ranging from a 72-hole tournament to a 144-hole tournament.
 In June 1977, Commissioner Deane Beman announced some changes.
 Sectional and regional components were added to the tournament.
 Beman thought it would help weed out mediocre players from playing in finals.
 He also thought it would be "easier from the standpoint of travel and accommodations" and would be "less expensive" for the players.
 Many players, however, thought sectionals were unnecessary as they only eliminated a small minority of players.

 The current format (in place since 1982) is 108 holes over six days in late November and early December.
 Before 2013, the top 25 players and ties earned their tour cards.
 The next set of fifty finishers earned full Korn Ferry Tour cards.
 The remaining participants received conditional Korn Ferry Tour status.